1-800-275-4279

 Categories of Visitors and Their Rights Under Premises Liability Law

 Premises liability law in Minneapolis governs the rights and expectations of people who visit property owned by another.
-Visitors can be divided into three categories: invitees, licensees, and trespassers.
+Visitors can be divided into invitees, licensees, and trespassers.

-Invitees are people who enter the property with the permission and invitation of the owner, and the owner has a duty to make sure the property is safe for them.
+Invitees are people who enter the property with the owner’s permission and invitation, and the owner must ensure their safety.

-Licensees are people who enter the property with the permission of the owner but not at the owner’s invitation; the owner must warn them of any dangerous conditions of which the owner is aware.
+Licensees are people who enter the property with the owner’s permission but not at the owner’s invitation; the owner must warn them of any dangerous conditions of which the owner is aware.

-Trespassers enter the property without permission and the owner has no duty to make the property safe for them.
+Trespassers enter the property without permission, and the owner has no duty to keep the property safe for them.

 Premises Liability Law 1